 Look to WellTuned for practical tips and inspiration for healthy living.

 Wellness and good health is unique to each individual.
 And because each aspect of wellness affects the others, articles on WellTuned will focus on one or more of these areas and highlight the connections between them.

 “We can be influenced by those around us, and also be an inspiration to others,” explains Kelly Paulk, vice president of product & individual market for BlueCross.
 “The goal for WellTuned is to share stories about how real people are pursuing their own journeys towards optimal health, along with quick and easy tips to help you on your personal journey.”

 From recipes to the latest wellness trends, to stories of success and struggle from BlueCross employees and members, we hope you can look to WellTuned for the tools and inspiration to fine-tune your life in a way that makes sense for your own health and wellness goals.

-“You can better know yourself if you’re able to hear your own story in someone else’s,” Crook says.
-“We want our readers to see how real people have overcome real barriers to achieving their health goals.
+“You can better know yourself if you’re able to hear your own story in someone else’s,” Paulk says.
+“We want our readers and especially our members to see how real people have overcome real barriers to achieving their health goals.
 We want them to know that wherever they are on their journey, they’re not alone.”